Will accountants need to register with the FCA for AML supervision?

 Are HMRC-supervised accountancy firms included?Yes, where the firm is registered with HMRC for AMLExpected to move into FCA AML supervisionHow transfer or onboarding will work

-Will firms register with the FCA?Not under the current systemFCA registration, onboarding, or confirmation is likelyFinal portal, form, deadlines, and register format
+Will firms register with the FCA?Not under the current systemFCA registration is expected, although the process is not live yetFinal portal, form, deadlines, and register format

-Will there be a public register?Current arrangements varyHM Treasury has proposed an FCA registerWhat information will appear
+Will there be a public register?Current arrangements varyThe expected model includes an FCA public registerWhat information will appear

 The registration question is only one part of the wider supervisory change.
 Our full FCA AML transition report for accountancy firms explains the broader reform, likely impact, and preparation points.